gsinclair/lbt/DEVELOPMENT.md

 This is not an appending journal.
 It is a live document with a place to design and/or document features.
 Ultimately the information either withers or ends up in proper documentation.

+## Worksheet groups (was: chapter abbreviations)

+I think I will reintroduce worksheet groups for WS0 and WS1.
+It is implemented for WS1, I think.
+And I think I'll introduce worksheet numbering to WS0.
+So basically, WS1 will stop being special in this regard, but I will format it differently (just because I can).

+I will consider a META flag NUMBERED (set to true/false -- default true).

 ## Set draft mode

 The current way to do it is `\lbtDraftModeOn`.